makyo/drab-makyo.com/cv.md

 :
     2017:

+    * [FWLife Knowledge Base](http://kb.furrywriting.life) --- "The FWLife Knowledge Base stores information about the users and what their expertise is.
+It is intended as a resource for writers to let them know who to ask about what."
     * [STRANGE ANIMALS LIKING STRANGE AUDIO](http://salsa.fyi) --- *S.A.L.S.A.* is a site hosting blog posts tht come out of the chat by the same name --- Jekyll site designed and hosted on GitHub
     * [Exocortices](http://exocortic.es) --- a sister-site to Post-Self focused on events before those in PS --- Jekyll site designed and hosted on GitHub